jivd78/ud3-wrangling-with-MongoDB/OSMProject.md

                                            "countcounts":{"$sum":1}}},
                                 {"$sort":{"_id":1}},
                                 {"$limit":1}])
-    XXXXXX
+    [{u'_id': 1, u'countcounts': 311}]

 ###3.
 Additional Ideas:
 There is no point of analysing data if this is not enough to get minimum insights.
-For instance in a city with at least a pair of million of stablishments, must be a way to improve significant data input beyond ways.
+For instance in a city with at least a pair of million of stablishments, must exists a way to improve significant data input beyond way type data.
+It is very relevantt that 50% of all documents were input by only 10 users.
+Furthermore, 311 out of 1603 users only input a single document, nothing more.
+Since Data driven apps and web development are exploited ih the last few years, and geographical positionament is common data but at some cost.
+It is important to hightlight for developers to point to free sources of this GP APIs.
+Open Street Map is a FREE source of this kind of data.
+If GP apps prefer Open Street Maps over Google Maps, data size and relevance could lead to a free cost revolution in this context.